History (HISTRY)

 Courses

-HISTRY 102 INTRODUCTION TO AMERICAN INDIAN STUDIES 3 Units
+HISTRY 102 INTRODUCTION TO INDIGENOUS/FIRST NATIONS STUDIES 3 Units

-An interdisciplinary introduction to the history, literature, art, and religion of Native Americans designed for students seeking a basic understanding of American Indians.
+An interdisciplinary introduction to the history, literature, art, and religion of Indigenous and First Nations peoples designed for students seeking a basic understanding of Indigenous peoples in North America.
 Emphasis will be given to the contemporary scene.

 HISTRY 110 HISTORY THROUGH FILM Repeatable 3 Units